top of page

 What is my role as a parent during transitions?

 Since the child is unfamiliar with the teacher and the environment, the support of their parent is necessary for the child to engage in the routine.
-During the transition, it’s the parents' role to encourage their child to listen to the teacher by following the teacher’s instructions, joining the activities and exhibiting prosocial behavior.
-It's important to repeat what the teacher says to your child and model the expected behavior.
+During the transition, it is the parent’s role to encourage their child to listen to the teacher by following the instructions, joining the activities and having safe behavior.
+It is important to repeat the directions that the teacher says to your child and model the expected behavior to help your child follow along.

 bottom of page